fannie1208/GLIND/README.md

 ## What's news

-[2024.06.03] We release the code for the model for three settings: Observed Geometries, Partially Observed Geometries and Unobserved Geometries.
+[2024.06.03] We release the code for our model on real-world datasets that involve Observed Geometries, Partially Observed Geometries and Unobserved Geometries.
 More detailed info will be updated soon.

 ## Datasets